Arunjos/AliensOnEarth/ReadMe.txt

+-> Done this project as part of my assignment

 ->Here I am take c#.net as my programming language and Visual Studio 2010 as IDE.

 ->The Project has 2 parts: